scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/sweden.md

 * [Copenhagen](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/denmark-copenhagen) in Denmark
 * [Stavanger](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/norway-stavanger) in Norway

-They have five members of staff who are focussed on:
+They have 5 members of staff who are focussed on:

 * energy
 * science and technology